 Cryptorchidism is considered an inherited tendency.

-In ruminants, cryptorchidism is supposedly generally due to an ectopic testicle eg a testicle found someplace outside of the abdominal cavity due to abnormal gonadal cell development.
+In ruminants, cryptorchidism is reportedly due to an ectopic testicle eg a testicle found someplace outside of the abdominal cavity due to abnormal gonadal cell development.
 See pgs 260-261 in Surgery of the Scrotum, VCNA 2008.
 However, more reports are finding the testicles abdominally.

 Cryptorchid testicles are commonly found abdominally in swine.
 Pigs can also have ectopic testicular tissue.
-To remove the cryptorchid testicle in pigs, an incision in made in the paralumbar fossa with the pig in lateral recumbency with the affected side up.
+To remove the cryptorchid testicle in pigs, the pig is positioned in lateral recumbency with the affected side up.
+An incision in made in the paralumbar fossa, being careful to avoid damaging the pudendal vessels as dissection is deepened.
 The testicle is usually large and will be on a path between the kidney and the inguinal ring (the descent path).

 ABSTRACT